bigbio/pgatk/docs/pypgatk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `COSMIC <https://cancer.sanger.ac.uk/cosmic/>`_ the Catalogue of **Human** Somatic Mutations in Cancer – is the world's largest source of expert manually curated somatic mutation information relating to human cancers.
-The current tool uses the command ``cosmic-to-proteindb`` to convert the cosmic somatic mutations file into a protein sequence database file.
+The command ``cosmic-to-proteindb`` converts the cosmic somatic mutations file into a protein sequence database file.

 Command options
 ^^^^^^^^^^^^^^